input-output-hk/plutus-pioneer-program/docs/alonzo/always_fails_script.rst

 Grabbing
 --------

-Now we try to get some funds from the script.
+Now we try to get some funds from the script, but it can't succeed.

 .. code:: bash

-    ./getFromScript.sh AlwaysFails 6666 wallet1
+    ./getFromScript.sh AlwaysFails 6666 42 wallet1
     ============================================================================================
     Select Script UTxO
     ============================================================================================